Places to see in Dublin

 6. Trinity College, Trinity College Library

-For a book lover the library is an awe-inspiring place, housing thousands of rare and unusual books it is an antiquarian dream.
+For a book lover, this library is an awe-inspiring place, housing thousands of rare and unusual books it is an antiquarian dream.
 Admission does include a visit to the Book of Kells, an ornate manuscript of the Gospels, which Celtic monks decorated by hand in the ninth century, but only 2 pages are turned over every day so you might only see text and not the glorious illuminations.
 If you get a chance you absolutely must visit Monasterboice and the Village of Kells to see some of Ireland’s largest celtic crosses and the place where the Book of Kells originated.

 7. Dublin Writers Museum, Parnell Square